 New production design by acclaimed Italian director Ivan Stefanutti.
 Sets and digital projections built by Opera Carolina.
 New costumes by Atelier Nicolao, Venice, Italy.

-A group of miners enter the "Polka" saloon after a day work.
-One of the miners, Larkens, is homesick and the miners collect enough money for his fare home.
-A group playing cards discover that Sid is cheating and go after him.
-Sheriff Jack Rance stops the fight and pins two cards to Sid's jacket, as a sign of a cheater.
-Ashby, a Wells Fargo agent enters and announces that he and his posse have been tracking the bandit Ramerrez and his gang.
-He tells the sheriff that he’s meeting with Ramerrez's jilted lover, Nina Micheltoreňa.
+ACT I Inside the Polka Saloon - just after dark.
+A group of miners enter the “Polka” saloon after days of mining for gold.
+The camp minstrel, Jake Wallace, sings a sentimental tune about home.
+This prompts one of the miners, Jim Larkens, to beg his friends to help him get home.
+The miners collect enough money for his fare home.
+A group playing cards discovers that Sid is cheating and about to hang him when the Sheriff, Jack Rance, stops the fight.
+He pins a card on Sid’s jacket as a sign of a cheater.
+Ashby, a Wells Fargo agent enters and announces that he and his posse are close to capturing the bandit Ramerrez and his gang.
+He tells Rance that he is meeting Ramerrez’s jilted lover, Nina Micheltoreňa later.
 “Hell hath no fury, and she’s ready to give him up.”

-Rance toasts Minnie, the Girl who owns the saloon, who he wants to be his wife.
-This makes Sonora jealous and the two men begin to fight.
-Rance draws his revolver but at that moment, a shot rings out and Minnie stands next to the bar with a rifle in her hands.
-After calming things down, Minnie gives the miners their weekly reading lesson from the Bible.
-Rance tells Minnie that he loves her, but Minnie puts him off -- she is waiting for the right man.
-A stranger enters the saloon and orders a whisky.
-He introduces himself as Dick Johnson from Sacramento, whom Minnie had met earlier.
-He is, in fact, the outlaw Ramerrez, and he has come to the Polka to steal the miner’s gold.
-He invites Minnie to dance with him and she accepts.
-Rance watches them, jealously.
+Rance toasts Minnie, the Girl of the West who he wants to be his wife.
+A jealous Sonora tells him Minnie is just playing around with him, and the two men begin to fight.
+Just then, a shot rings out and Minnie stands next to the bar with a rifle in her hands.
+After calming things down, she gives the miners their weekly reading lesson from the Bible.
+After the lesson, Rance tells Minnie he wants her to be his and that he’ll take care of her.
+Minnie puts him off telling him she wants what her parents had - true love.
+A stranger enters the Polka.
+He introduces himself as Dick Johnson from Sacramento.
+He is in fact, the outlaw Ramerrez, and has come to the Polka to steal the miner’s gold.
+He and Minnie had met months ago on the road from Monterrey, and fell into an unspoken love for each other.
+At this chance meeting, he invites Minnie to dance while Rance watches them, jealously.

-Wowkle, Minnie’s Native American servant and her lover Billy Jackrabbit are in the house with their baby as Minnie comes home from the Polka.
-“Johnson” arrives Minnie's and she tells him all about her life.
-They kiss and Minnie asks him to stay till morning.
-A posse looking for Ramerrez approaches the house.
-“Johnson” hides.
-The posse reveals to Minnie that Johnson is the bandit Ramerrez himself.
-When they leave, she orders Ramerrez to leave, which he does.
-Minnie hears a gunshot and she knows he has been shot.
+ACT II Minnie’s cabin - late evening.
+Wowkle, Minnie’s Indian servant and her husband to be Billy Jackrabbit are in the house with their new baby, as Minnie comes home and announces that dinner will be for two tonight.
+“Johnson” arrives and the two continue their deep conversation from earlier.
+They kiss and Minnie suggests he can stay till morning.
+The posse approaches the house and Johnson hides.
+Rand tells Minnie that Johnson is really the bandit Ramerrez.
+When the men leave Minnie orders Ramerrez to get out.
+When she hears a gunshot outside her cabin, she knows he has been shot.
 Ramerrez staggers in and Minnie helps him by hiding him up in the loft.
-The Sherrif Rance enters the cabin looking for the bandit, and is about to give up searching when drops of blood fall on his hand.
-Rance forces Ramerrez to climb down.
-Minnie desperately makes Rance an offer: if she beats him at poker, he must let Ramerrez go free.
+Rance enters, sure that Ramerrez entered the cabin.
+Minnie denies he is there, and when Rance is about to give up searching he sees drops of blood fall from the loft.
+He forces Ramerrez to climb down.
+Before he can take him to Ashby and the possee, Minnie makes Rance a depserate offer: If she beats him at poker, he will let Ramerrez go free.
 If Rance wins, she will marry him.
-Hiding some cards in her stockings, Minnie cheats and wins.
+Hiding some cards, Minnie cheats and wins.
 Rance honors the deal and Minnie throws herself on the unconscious Johnson on the floor.

-Ramerrez is again on the run from Ashby and the miners.
-Nick and Rance wonder what Minnie sees in him, when Ashby arrives in triumph: Ramerrez has been captured.
+ACT III In the Great Californian Forest at dawn - six weeks later.
+Ramerrez has been nursed back to health by Minnie.
+They have agreed he will leave and start a new, honest life, and that she will join him.
+But, he finds himself once again on the run from Ashby who arrives in triumph.
+Ramerrez has been captured.
 Rance and the miners all want him to be hanged.
-Ramerrez accepts the sentence and only asks the miners not to tell Minnie about his capture and his fate.
-Minnie arrives, armed with a pistol, just before the execution and throws herself in front of Ramerrez to protect him.
-She convinces the miners that they owe her too much to kill the man she loves, and asks them to free him.
+Ramerrez accepts his sentence and only asks the miners not to tell Minnie about his fate.
+Before they can hang him, Minnie arrives, armed with a pistol.
+She throws herself in front of Ramerrez to protect him, and convinces the miners that they owe her too much to kill the man she loves.
+She asks them to free him.
 One by one the miners yield.
-Rance is not happy but finally gives in.
-The miners say farewell to Minnie as she and Johnson leave California to start a new life together.
+Even Rance finally gives in.
+The miners say farewell to Minnie as she and Ramerrez leave California to start a new life together.